 Witnessed by a local conservationist, she quickly jumped into action, gathered help and shared the story of the Amur Falcon migration, from Siberia to South Africa and back.
 Together they convinced the tribal elders that the falcons needed to be protected, and the elders agreed.
 The following season less than 1000 falcons were killed in total!
 This is one of the most amazing conservation stories in history!

 In October 2017, Wildside owner Kevin Loughlin was joined by author Scott Weidensaul, artist Catherine Hamilton and two birders, photographers, conservationists (and hardy travelers), Peter Trueblood and Bruce Evans.
 With incredible help from Zeiss Optics, the team of five visited Nagaland to see the spectacle themselves.
 Upon entry to the state they were told by a police officer, “I’ve never seen people like you!”

-In 2018, Kevin and Catherine will be leading Wildside’s first official tour to the region.
+In 2018, Catherine will be leading Wildside’s first official tour to the region, along with Luke Tiller.
 Yes, the Pangti portion will have some difficulties.
 Yes, it will be worth it to see the falcons!
 Then, after Pangti, we treat you to all luxury accommodations as we visit a couple magnificent locations in Assam… including the last strong-hold of the Asian One-horned Rhino, Kasiranga National Park.

 Read Scott Weidensaul’s article in Living Bird Magazine or online at GALAXY OF FALCONS on Cornell University’s “All About Birds.”